jerryk42/My-Colab/README.md

-# Food Hazard Detection with BioBERT
+# Food Hazard Detection

-This repository contains code for a sequence classification model built using BioBERT to detect food-related hazards and categorize them into predefined categories.
+This repository contains code for building machine learning models to detect food-related hazards and categorize them into predefined categories.
+It demonstrates the progression from a basic Support Vector Machine (SVM) model to an advanced BioBERT-based classification system.

+## Basic Model Method: SVM
+Support Vector Machines (SVM) were used as the baseline model for this task:

+- **Text Encoding**: The `text` column was transformed using TF-IDF (with a maximum of 3,500 features).
+- **Model Training**: Separate SVM classifiers with a linear kernel were trained for each target (`hazard-category`, `product-category`, `hazard`, and `product`).
+- **Performance**: The model achieved reasonable results but was limited by the simplicity of the feature representation and the lack of contextual embeddings.

+### Why SVM?
+SVM was chosen as the basic model due to its simplicity and efficiency in handling smaller datasets.
+While effective for basic classification tasks, its performance is constrained when compared to modern transformer-based methods like BioBERT.

+## Advanced Model Method: BioBERT
+The advanced model leverages BioBERT for sequence classification:

-The solution is built in Python using PyTorch and HuggingFace Transformers.
+- **Deep Learning Framework**: Built with PyTorch and HuggingFace Transformers.
+- **Pre-trained Model**: BioBERT (`dmis-lab/biobert-base-cased-v1.1`) was fine-tuned for this task.
+- **Features**:
+  - Uses BioBERT embeddings for text encoding.
+  - Supports multi-target prediction across hazard and product categories.
+  - Saves predictions for both primary tasks.

 ## About
 This repository was created to participate in [SemEval 2025 Task 9: The Food Hazard Detection Challenge](https://food-hazard-detection-semeval-2025.github.io/).
 The challenge evaluates explainable classification systems for titles of food-incident reports collected from the web.
 These algorithms aim to assist automated crawlers in identifying and extracting food safety issues from web sources, including social media.
 Transparency is a crucial aspect of this task due to the potential high economic impact of food hazards.

 ## Features
 - Uses BioBERT for sequence classification tasks.